GeorginaCarlisle/inspiring-young-writers/README.md

 [Cloudinary](https://cloudinary.com) - Image and video API platform.

-[Heroku](https://www.heroku.com) - Used to host and deploy the project
+[Heroku](https://www.heroku.com) - Used to host and deploy the project.

-[ElephantSQL](https://www.elephantsql.com) - Used to store the PostgreSQL database
+[ElephantSQL](https://www.elephantsql.com) - Used to store the PostgreSQL database.

-[Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework
+[Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework.

+[Canva](https://www.canva.com) - Used to create the hero image.

 [Return to contents list](#contents)